YouTube Hooks: How to Get More Views and Keep People Watching

 Why YouTube Hooks Matter

 Most creators think their videos fail because of bad content, bad editing, or bad thumbnails.
-Sometimes that is true, but very often the real problem is simpler:

-people click, then leave.
+People click… then leave.

 Your hook affects:

-• watch time
+• Watch time

-• retention
+• Retention

-• how long people stay before dropping off
+• How long people stay before dropping off

-• whether the rest of your video even gets a chance
+• Whether the rest of your video even gets a chance

 If you want to understand the retention side more deeply, read Why Your YouTube Videos Lose Viewers and How to Fix It.